dominikahynkova/01-character-description/02-intentional-aboutness/case-study.md

-# Case study- Infographic
+# Waiting Infographic
+## Case study

 I created this project with my classmates as a part of a semester work at the end of the last academic year.

-We were supposed to work in small groups of 4.
-At first, we chose the topic of our graph - Waiting.
+We were supposed to work in small groups of four.
+At first, we chose the topic of our infographic - Waiting.

 The graph shows the time we spend waiting in our daily lives.
 In a day, a week, a month and a year.
 We wanted to show differences in waiting between each of our lives.